rafik-chemli/NRCan-Statcan-Furnace-CFD-Analysis/README.md

   - `final_states_clean.parquet`: Clean dataset of particle states for analysis

 ## Applications

+### ETL Pipeline
+- Complete data processing pipeline for CFD simulation data
+- Extracts parameters from filenames, calculates physics-based states, and performs clustering
+- Creates multiple output files for different analysis stages
+- Run with: `python Phase\ 2/Data\ Pipeline/etl.py`
+- Outputs can be used with visualization tools and Streamlit applications

 ### CFD Clustering Application
 - Interactive analysis of particle behavior in CFD simulations